 Safety Stock: What Is It and Why Is It So High?

-To better understand safety stock, let’s go through one of the most common questions we receive regarding safety stock and how it is calculated within the AGR system.
+To better understand safety stock, let’s go through one of the most common safety stock questions we receive and how safety stock is calculated within the AGR system.

 Why is the safety stock on this product so high?